HasithaJayatilake/PAXOS/README.md

 # PAXOS

 ## Overview
  - This is a simple PAXOS implementation, with 9 named peers (M1 to M9).
+ - Java version 14 or above is recommended for running this implementation.
  - M1, 2 and 3 are allowed to make proposals (they are proposers and acceptors at the same time)
- - The rest are only acceptors
+ - The rest are merely 'acceptors'

 ### Proposal Priority